 Information for actuarial assessments

 These are commonly known as insurance or personal medical attendant (PMA) reports.
 Their principal function is to help insurers assess an individual's risk of disability or death and weight premiums accordingly (or in rare cases refuse insurance altogether).
 The framework governing the reports is clear and doctors writing them are obliged to give clear and accurate information even if this is to the disadvantage of the patient.
 Since patients may not know what information is to be divulged, consent is generally carefully worded.
-It usually includes an option for an independent medical assessment if a GP cannot, or will not, provide a report, and provision for patients to view the information in the report and withhold information that they do not want divulged.
+It usually includes an option for an independent medical assessment if a GP cannot, or will not, provide a medical report, and provision for patients to view the information in the report and withhold information that they do not want divulged.

 A common format for General Practitioner Report (GPR) has been agreed and computer-generated reports (eGPR) are accepted by insurers.
 Many GP software programs now have the facility to generate reports from within their systems, merging all relevant patient data.
-It is, however, still necessary for the GP to check that the data are complete and accurate before submitting the report.
+It is, however, still necessary for the GP to check that the data are complete and accurate before submitting the medical report.

-If the patient requests the report, consent may be implied or signed consent may be given.
+If the patient requests the medical report, consent may be implied or signed consent may be given.
 Signed consent does not always mean informed consent and consent may be the only way to obtain insurance or benefits or take part in some activity.
-The right to see a report prior to submission is therefore important but legislation does not cover all reports.
+The right to see a medical report prior to submission is therefore important but legislation does not cover all reports.
 There may be a tension between the interests of the patient, the requirements of a third party and the obligations of a doctor to provide accurate information.

 Table 2.
 Ethical issues in medical reports